-EMIS Group is committed to high ethical standards and contributes to economic development, whilst both improving the delivery of healthcare and the quality of life for our people and the communities within which we work and live.
+EMIS Group is committed to high ethical standards and contributing to economic development, whilst both improving the delivery of healthcare and the quality of life for its people and the wider community.

 A learning organisation

-The Group has a phased approach to pension contributions and by April 2019 pension contributions will be a minimum of 9% (4.5% employee and 4.5% employer), rising to 10% by April 2020 (5% employee and 5% employer).
+91% of all UK employees have pension contributions paid on their behalf into a pension scheme.
+New employees are auto‑enrolled into their relevant scheme with the contribution rates offered by the Group ahead of minimum requirements.
+The Group has a phased approach to pension contributions and by April 2019 pension contributions will be a minimum of 9% (4.5% employee and 4.5% employer) rising to 10% by April 2020 (5% employee and 5% employer).

 Share incentive scheme